West Derby Castle

 West Derby Castle was made of two parts.
 The Motte was a raised hill (earthwork) with a wooden fort at the top.
 This high-up fort would have given Roger's knights a great view of the surrounding area.
 The ‘Bailey’ is the lower part.
 This was a courtyard where peasants and animals would be kept.
 The two parts were then surrounded by a water Moat with a drawbridge connecting them.
 Being wooden, they were quick to build.
 Especially in West Derby, which had a huge forest.

 After the founding of the town of Liverpool in 1207 people started to move from West Derby towards what is now the city centre.

 The Castle was abandoned by 1297 and was reported to be in ruins by 1327.
-The earthwork mound was and the site levelled in 1817.
+The soldiers were all moved to the new Castle near the waterfront (present-day Castle Street) The earthwork mound was and the site leveled in 1817.
 Today there is a rose-garden on the site.
 Just behind St Mary's school.